Skip to Main Content

 Alternatives to a knowledge synthesis project

-A recent article by Lipke et al. (2005) has some excellent suggestions for alternatives to a review:
+A recent article by Lipke et al. (2005) has some additional suggestions for alternatives to a review:

 Lipke, L., & Price, C. (2025).
 Rethinking systematic review assignment design in graduate health science education from librarians’ perspectives.
 Hypothesis: Research Journal for Health Information Professionals, 37(1). https://doi.org/10.18060/28463